The God of High School: Reception

 Nicole Mejias of Crunchyroll said that the series, when on Line Webtoon was an easy sell as it evoked memories of "classic school battling anime" like Tenjho Tenge and fighting games, saying that the series has "top-notch" action with "gorgeous art," along with "various martial arts and skills" from the main cast.

+The anime series was nominated at the 5th Crunchyroll Anime Awards in the categories: Best Animation, Best Score (Alisa Okehazama), and two for Best Fight Scene (Jin Mori vs. Han Daewi and Jin Mori vs. Jegal Taek).